Top 10 Home Inspection Issues in Ottawa and the Best Ways to Prevent Them

 But even if you just think that working with an inspector sounds more convenient, this may not always be true.
 They may charge more than what it would cost for some simple tasks like checking for termites or painting—which could end up costing you more in the long run!

-Another common issue is that some parts of your home may be hidden behind walls, which makes it difficult to access the property.
+Similarly, some parts of your home may be hidden behind walls, which makes it difficult to access the property.
 This can make knowing what’s going on inside of your home difficult, but there are ways to detect this problem with a professional inspection.

 Moisture is often a sign of water damage, which can be costly to fix.
 For example, if there are signs of mould or water damage in your roof, you’ll need to take immediate action by contacting a professional.